 Google Veo 3.1

 The first mainstream model with true 4K output at 3840x2160 and 60fps.
 Veo 3.1 also generates native audio - conversations, sound effects, and music.
-Available through the Gemini API, Google AI Studio, and Vertex AI.
+Available through the Gemini API, Google AI Studio, Vertex AI, and now Google Vids.

-Combined with Google's Nano Banana 2 for image generation and Gemini for text understanding, Google has the strongest integrated pipeline of any provider.
+Combined with Google's Nano Banana 2 for image generation, Uni-1 from Luma as a competitor, and Gemini for text understanding, the image-to-video pipeline options have never been stronger.

 Grok Imagine 1.0 (xAI)